silverstripe/silverstripe-elemental/README.md

 ## Reporting Issues

-Please [create an issue](http://github.com/dnadesign/silverstripe-elemental/issues) for any bugs you've found, or features you're missing.
+Please [create an issue](https://github.com/dnadesign/silverstripe-elemental/issues) for any bugs you've found, or features you're missing.

 ## Credits

-CMS Icon blocks by Creative Stall from the Noun Project
+CMS Icon blocks by Creative Stall from the Noun Project.